RVCC-IDMX/utter-nonsense-ojohnson1/README.md

 # Utter Nonsense Assignment

-<p>This assignment is use tot est the skills that we have practice thus far in the semester.
+<p>This assignment is use to test the skills that we have practice thus far in the semester.
 Those skills included</p>

 1. Installing Sass and Creating .scss files
 2. Installing Parcel